tmolteno/disko/README.md

 ## Changelog

-0.9.1b1 Remove constraint that nside is a power of two now that healpy has accepted the pull request.
+0.9.2b1 No longer require arcmin for construction of spheres 0.9.1b1 Remove constraint that nside is a power of two now that healpy has accepted the pull request.
         Add new parameter l1_ratio
         Dont scale the alpha parameter.
         Allow negative solutions for Tikhonov regression.
         Allow full skies using --nside option
         Add a colour bar to the SVG output.
 0.9.0b4 Improve measurement set reading.
         Use the mean RMS value for a single noise estimate on visibilities.
         Use the correct rank value in overdetermined skies.